substatica/TWD-CH2-SDK/README.md

-# The Walking Dead: Saints & Sinners Chapter 2: Retribution SDK
+# The Walking Dead: Saints & Sinners - Chapter 2: Retribution SDK

+Support by Getting 10% Off Meta Quest Games - https://referrals.substatica.com

+This is an Unreal 4.27.2 shell project to be used as a platform for developing mods for Skydance Interative's game The Walking Dead: Saints & Sinners - Chapter 2: Retribution.

 * Generate Visual Studio project files for Unreal 4.27.2
   * Right click on the .uproject file in File Explorer and select General Visual Studio project files